WenJinyong/test/README.md

 | MC-SR (100% nodes) | 84.4 $\pm$ 0.4 | 73.5 $\pm$ 0.4 | 81.5 $\pm$ 0.4 | 87.78 $\pm$ 0.25 | 93.09 $\pm$ 0.14 |
 | MC-SR (50% nodes)  | 84.3 $\pm$ 0.5 | 73.4 $\pm$ 0.4 | 81.3 $\pm$ 0.5 | 87.69 $\pm$ 0.28 | 93.06 $\pm$ 0.16 |

 We can observe that the results after sampling do not exhibit significant differences compared to the results using all nodes.
-Thus, our method can be easily applied to large-scale graphs.
+Thus, we can improve computational efficiency by using downsampling, which allows us to increase efficiency with minimal loss in performance.
+In other words, our method can be easily applied to large-scale graphs.